appsec.fyi

 VPS + Let's Encrypt

 The entire site is static HTML.
 No React, no Next.js, no Tailwind, no build tools.
-Pages load in under 200ms.
+Pages load fast: critical CSS is inlined, the rest preloads, all assets carry content-hash cache-busters with one-year immutable caching, and HTML/CSS/JS are all pre-compressed at build time.
 The server runs on a single small VPS with HTTP/2, HTTP/3 (QUIC), and pre-compressed static files.

 Why Build It This Way?